jax-ml/jax/docs/notebooks/How_JAX_primitives_work.md

 JAX compilation works by compiling each primitive into a graph of XLA operations.

-This is biggest hurdle to adding new functionality to JAX, because the set of XLA operations is limited, and JAX already has pre-defined primitives for most of them.
+This is the biggest hurdle to adding new functionality to JAX, because the set of XLA operations is limited, and JAX already has pre-defined primitives for most of them.
 However, XLA includes a `CustomCall` operation that can be used to encapsulate arbitrary functionality defined using C++.